Name: Allyson Moore – Personnel Committee

-Employment: 33 plus years working in the Banking industry, first as a bank examiner, the last 15 years for Bremer Bank as an accounting/finance professional
+Employment: 38 years working in the banking industry, first as a bank examiner, the last 20 years for Bremer Bank as an accounting/finance professional

 Interests: Reading for both knowledge and pleasure; Food, nutrition, health & exercise; World sustainability, environment, & population issues.

-What interests you in PA, what excites you about PA, or some interesting fact about your relationship with PA: I have been on the boards of several nonprofit entities that depend to varying degrees on governmental dollars.
+What interests you in PA, what excites you about PA, or some interesting fact about your relationship with PA: I am interested in the complexities involved in generating lasting positive outcomes for the youth who are given to the care of PA.
+I relish the inputs from a diverse group of volunteer board members who together seek to provide the guidance which will lead to PA’s success.
+I have been on the boards of several nonprofit entities that depend to varying degrees on governmental dollars.
 I hope by sharing my financial knowledge, and my knowledge gleaned from other nonprofits, that I can help guide PA’s management in a direction that will lead to success in achieving P. A.’s Mission.

 Educational background: I earned a bachelor’s degree in elementary education from UW-Eau Claire and a masters’ degree in special education and administration from the University of Minnesota.

 Employment: Currently Director of Student Services for the River Falls School District.
 I have 26 years experience in education that includes teaching regular and special education students as well as positions in administration.